NeuroJSON/jnifti/JNIfTI_specification.md

 the NIFTI-1/2 header carry meaningful data, the corresponding subfield in the `NIFTIHeader` must present.
 The order of the `NIFTIHeader` subfields is not required.

-A reversed direction mapping, i.e. from JNifTi to NIFTI-1/2, is not guaranteed to be lossless.
+A reversed direction mapping, i.e. from JNIfTI to NIFTI-1/2, is not guaranteed to be lossless.

 #### DataType (NIFTI-1 header: datatype)